 Hidden cameras come inside of small objects like pens, motion detectors, Bluetooth speakers, and necklaces.
-There are also tiny standalone cameras that are one-inch or smaller that people can hide in normal decor like lampshades, picture frames, house plants, and blinds.
+There are also tiny, stand-alone cameras that are 1 inch or smaller, which people can hide in normal decor like lampshades, picture frames, house plants, and blinds.
 Look for any holes where someone could have placed a tiny camera.
 Also, turn off all the lights in the space and the shine a flashlight around the area to search for a camera lens.
 The lens should reflect the light, which should make it easier to spot.

 Sometimes, people hide recording devices in storage spaces.
 One Airbnb guest claims they found a cell phone recording in the bathroom under the sink, for example.
 Examine areas like bookshelves, dressers, and closets, especially if those areas could hide a device that could record an area like your bedroom or bathroom.

-If you are really hell bent on preventing hidden devices from invading your privacy, you can invest in a hidden device detector.
+If you are really hellbent on preventing hidden devices from invading your privacy, you can invest in a hidden device detector.
 Cameras that use Bluetooth or Wi-Fi to send or receive data will emit an RF signal.
-You can purchase an RF signal detector to pick up those signals and then locate a hidden camera., for instance, costs about $25 on Amazon and has five modes to help locate hidden surveillance devices: Laser detection, vibration (mute) detection, beep detection, LED display detection, and headset mode.
+You can purchase an RF signal detector to pick up those signals and then locate a hidden camera.
+This, for instance, costs about $50 on Amazon and can find mini hidden cameras, wireless IP cameras, and other types of bugs and recording devices.